Cultural Events and Celebrations Throughout the Year

 Many newcomers underestimate the importance of proper insulation and heating systems.
 When searching for housing, consider how well properties handle winter conditions and whether utilities are included in rent.

-Planning Your Immigration Timeline Around Canada Seasons
+Planning Your Immigration Timeline Around Seasonal Factors

 Arrival timing can significantly impact your initial Canadian experience.
 Spring and summer arrivals allow time to settle before facing winter challenges.
 However, job markets and housing availability vary seasonally in many regions.